the-turing-way/the-turing-way/book/website/index.md

 ### Calling Everyone In: Your Participation and Perspectives Matter!

 The Turing Way community is a open and collaborative space.
-It is an ecosystem where researchers, coders, leaders, and curious minds come together to make research "too easy not to do."
+It is an ecosystem where all stakeholders of data science come together to make research "too easy not to do."
 We invest in socio-technical skills, fostering a team spirit to build something greater than any individual effort.

 ### Community Opportunities